semmusavi/st_project/README.md

   statements.
 The **run()** method is responsible for the main loop of the program, which reduces duplication of code for handling user input.

   * Duplicated Lines [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=semmusavi_st_project&metric=duplicated_lines_density)](https://sonarcloud.io/summary/new_code?id=semmusavi_st_project)<br>

+* Comments and Documentation:

+  I wrote comments and docstrings which perform  explanations for the purpose and functionality of methods and classes.
+These comments help code readability   and understanding of my project for work with the code in the future.